Compare

 ClawCode vs Antigravity

-Compare ClawCode and Google Antigravity.
-Antigravity is a free-preview desktop IDE by Google with multi-agent support across editor, terminal, and browser for single projects.
-ClawCode is a Pro desktop workspace for managing many projects with isolated role-based agents, planning tools, and shipping controls — built on OpenClaw.
+Antigravity is Google's free-preview agentic IDE for single projects.
+ClawCode is a Pro multi-project workspace with isolated agents, planning tools, and shipping controls — built on OpenClaw.

 The short answer